Toine Beukering

-Antoine "Toine" Beukering (born 28 November 1958) is a Dutch politician and a former member of the Senate.
-He was originally affiliated to the Forum for Democracy (FvD) party, but switched to JA21.
+Antoine "Toine" Beukering (born 28 November 1958) is a Dutch retired military officer and politician who has served as a member of the Senate from 2025, having previously served between 2019 and 2023.
+He was originally affiliated with the Forum for Democracy (FvD) party, but switched to JA21.

-Beukering was a member of the Royal Dutch Army and took part in peace keeping operations in Burundi and the Ivory Coast.
-He first entered politics when he was elected to the Provincial Council of South Holland as a member of the FvD party and was subsequently designated as a Senator.
+Beukering served in the Royal Dutch Army and took part in peacekeeping operations in Burundi and the Ivory Coast.
+He first entered politics when he was elected to the Provincial Council of South Holland as a member of the FvD party and was subsequently appointed as a Senator.
 In 2020, he defected to the Van Pareren group which later became the Senate faction of the JA21 party.
+Beukering was placed fourth on JA21's candidate list in the 2023 Senate election, but failed to be re-elected.
+In 2024, he left JA21.

+Beukering returned to the Senate on 18 November 2025 to fill the vacancy left by Annabel Nanninga, who had been elected to the House of Representatives.
+He formed a one-person parliamentary group, stating he would position himself as a "conservative representative".